-Account-based marketing (ABM) is changing the way businesses market and sell to one another.
-It’s also changing the way marketing and sales are measured.
+Account-based marketing (ABM) has changed the way businesses market and sell to one another.
+It’s also changed the way marketing and sales measure their effectiveness.
 Success is still ultimately about revenue, but it might be time for a second look at the old B2B sales funnel.

 The Traditional B2B Funnel

 B2B marketing and sales have undergone so many “revolutions” in the past few decades that it’s hard to keep track.
 Until recently, few have questioned the traditional funnel.

 Whether inbound or outbound, multi-level, or direct marketing, prospects go in the top, and customers come out the bottom.
 Every company has different criteria and terminology for each stage in the funnel, but the principles are mostly the same.
 Before we discuss why the traditional funnel no longer works, let’s define those stages.

 Beginning at the widest point is awareness, which, depending on your product or services, means one of two things:

 - The prospect is aware they have a problem

 - The prospect is aware of your company or product

 If you’re marketing well, they should be aware in both ways — aware of how your product can solve their problem.
 In the first two instances, the prospect is an inquiry or a lead, respectively.
 In the third, the prospect is an opportunity.

 Measuring awareness can involve a number of factors, but most often includes web traffic, survey responses, social media likes/shares, and similar engagement metrics.